ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-anytrust.md

 In this example, you set up the chain configuration with a specific `chainId`, the `InitialChainOwner` as the deployer's address, and importantly, you configure the `DataAvailabilityCommittee` as `true`.
 This configuration ensures that your Orbit chain is set up as an Anytrust chain, utilizing the unique features and operational model of the Anytrust system within the Arbitrum Orbit framework.

-#### 2. Configuration of RollupCreator Params and Deployment of Anytrust on Orbit SDK
+#### 2. Configuration of `RollupCreator` Params and Deployment of Anytrust on Orbit SDK

 The process of configuring and deploying an Anytrust Orbit chain closely parallels that of a Rollup Orbit chain, as detailed on the Rollup deployment page.
 The key lies in utilizing specific APIs provided by the Orbit SDK, which are instrumental in preparing and executing the deployment.
 These APIs are:

-1. **createRollupPrepareConfig API**: This API is used to set up the configuration for your Anytrust chain.
+1. **`createRollupPrepareConfig` API**: This API is used to set up the configuration for your Anytrust chain.
 It takes in the parameters defined in the Config structure, applies them, and fills in any remaining details with default values.
 The output is a fully-formed Config structure that is ready for deployment.

-2. **createRollupPrepareTransactionRequest API**: After configuring your chain with the createRollupPrepareConfig API, the next step is to use the createRollupPrepareTransactionRequest API.
-This API is designed to take the parameters defined in the RollupDeploymentParams, along with the configuration generated by the createRollupPrepareConfig API, to prepare a transaction request.
-This request is then used to invoke the createRollup function of the RollupCreator contract, which effectively deploys and initializes the core contracts of your Anytrust Orbit chain.
+2. **`createRollupPrepareTransactionRequest` API**: After configuring your chain with the `createRollupPrepareConfig` API, the next step is to use the `createRollupPrepareTransactionRequest` API.
+This API is designed to take the parameters defined in the `RollupDeploymentParams`, along with the configuration generated by the `createRollupPrepareConfig` API, to prepare a transaction request.
+This request is then used to invoke the `createRollup` function of the `RollupCreator` contract, which effectively deploys and initializes the core contracts of your Anytrust Orbit chain.

 Both of these APIs are critical in the setup process and were previously discussed with examples provided on the Rollup deployment [page](deployment-rollup.md#rollup-config-param).
 By following those examples and instructions, you can apply the same methods to set up an Anytrust chain, ensuring a seamless and efficient deployment process using the Orbit SDK.